AnikaKofodPetersen/dental_SetTransformer_and_superimposition/README.md

 # dental_SetTransformer
-Repository for keeping of code related to the dental SetTransformer
+Repository for keeping of code related to the dental SetTransformer for the authors PhD Dissertation